mikependon/RepoDB/RepoDb.Wiki/Implementing a Repository.md

 ## Pre-requisites

-Before you proceed with this tutorial we suggest that you first visit our [Getting Started](https://github.com/mikependon/RepoDb/wiki/Getting-Started) page if you have not read it yet.
+Before you proceed with this tutorial, we suggest that you first visit our [Getting Started](https://github.com/mikependon/RepoDb/wiki/Getting-Started) page if you have not read it yet.

 ## Introduction